techacharya/Cources/linux/introduction/introduction.md

   - Linux began to gain importance in **1992** after the **`X Window System`** was ported to Linux by **Orest Zborowski**, which allowed Linux to support a **GUI** for the first time.

+### Linux in Today's World
+${\color{green}Linux}$ is the leading Operating System on servers (over 96.4% of the top 1 million web servers are running on  Linux based Operating System).
+Linux also runs on all most all available electronics device like,
+  - Embedded Systems i.e. devices whose operating system is typically built into the firmware and is highly tailored to the system.
+This includes:
+    -  Routers, Modems, and Firewalls
+    -  Automation controls
+    -  Smart home devices
+    -  Video game consoles
+    -  Smart Televisions
+    -  Automobiles Navigation System and GPS (Tesla, Audi, Mercedes-Benz, Hyundai, Toyota and others)
+    -  Smartwatches and Fitness Trackers
+    -  Thermostats, Smart Fridges, Stoves, and Microwaves
+    -  Digital Cameras, Surveillance Cameras, and Electronic Locks
+    -  Apacecraft and many more
+  - Android Devices (Ebook Readers, Tablets, and Phones)
+  - Supercomputers
+  - Servers

 ## Linux
 **Linux** is a family of **`free`** (ensures that the end users have freedom in using, studying, sharing and modifying) and **`open-source`** (rights to study, modify the source code and redistribute to others) Unix-like Operating Systems based on the Linux kernel.
 The Operation System based on **Linux Kernel** is termed as linux distribution.
 Some linux distributions are: Debian, Fedora, SUSE, Gentoo, Red Hat Enterprise Linux, Arch Linux and many more.